tcpalmer/nina-scheduler/getting-started.md

 These steps assume you have already installed the plugin via the NINA Plugins page.

 There are two main points of interaction with the plugin's capabilities.
-* The plugin home page (in the NINA Plugins tab) provides the UI to manage the [Project / Target Database](target-management/index.html), [preview schedules](scheduler-preview.html), and view metadata on [acquired images](post-acquisition/index.html).
+* The plugin home page (in the NINA Plugins tab) provides the UI to manage the [Project / Target Database](target-management/index.html), [preview schedules](scheduler-preview.html), see target [acquisition reports](post-acquisition/reporting.html), and view detailed metadata on [acquired images](post-acquisition/index.html).
 * The plugin adds a single new instruction named **_Target Scheduler Container_** that you will add to your sequence.
 See the [Advanced Sequencer](sequencer/index.html) for details.

 The sections below will walk you through creation of your first project, target, and exposure plan.